scarioscia/scarioscia.github.io/_posts/2023-04-10-table-table.md

 head(df)
 ```

-To see how many times an individual is in the dataset, in R, `table(df$sample_id)` will report each unique identifier in the column sample_id, along with the number of times it appears in the dataframe:
+To see how many times an individual is in the dataset, in R, `table(df$sample_id)` will report each unique identifier in the column `sample_id`, along with the number of times it appears in the dataframe:

 ```
 DAHTYPXVKP GULOJMGIIJ HZGJISDNQK IGBPMSXTOG JVLTNQNVCH KYWHNUMBKM LYNCNGCWVZ MRAYYFUOIO NFYHLZDMNU NSOXQWKGOW NVYZESYYIC OSNCJRVKET OUEHSJRJLB QVRQBDMEVS THCDTLVQJT